-Certa operates standard specified procedures for the award of Access to HE Diplomas to students that are consistent with the Access to HE Diploma and credit specifications, grading requirements and assessment regulations.
+Skills and Education Group Access operates standard-specified procedures for the award of Access to HE Diplomas to students that are consistent with the Access to HE Diploma and credit specifications, grading requirements, and assessment regulations.
 The external moderation process ensures that all external moderator decisions to recommend the award of the Access to HE Diploma are made with confidence that all regulations and specification requirements have been met.
-The formal Awards Board is made up of appropriate personnel in line with Certa guidelines and formal decisions to award credit and the Access to HE Diploma are agreed before the Recommendation for the Award of Credit (RAC) is signed by the tutor, the internal moderator and the external moderator for each Diploma.
-Award Board minutes and copies of the signed RACs are received by Certa within one working day of the Awards Board.
+The formal Awards Board is made up of appropriate personnel in line with Skills and Education Group Access guidelines, and formal decisions to award credit and the Access to HE Diploma are agreed before the Recommendation for the Award of Credit (RAC) is signed by the tutor, the internal moderator and the external moderator for each Diploma.
+Award Board minutes and copies of the signed RACs are received by Skills and Education Group Access within one working day of convening the Awards Board.

 The AVA takes immediate action to record and remedy any errors relating to the award or certification of the Access to HE Diploma.
-Certa advises QAA immediately of any major errors in the issuing of Diploma certificates, including providing information on how errors were remedied and how such errors will be avoided in the future.
+Skills and Education Group Access advises QAA immediately of any major errors in the issuing of Diploma certificates, including providing information on how errors were remedied and how such errors will be avoided in the future.
+Issues related to the registration and certification of Access to HE students are recorded and, where relevant, may impact on a Provider’s overall risk rating.

 7.7 Data Systems

-Certa has a dedicated and secure data system for Access to HE.
-All current Diploma, provider and student information is maintained and all student certification is generated from this system.
+Skills and Education Group Access has a dedicated and secure data system for Access to HE.
+All current Diploma, Provider and student information is maintained, and all student certification is generated from this system.

 7.8 Issue and Dispatch of Access to HE Diplomas and Achievement Transcripts

 All students who have been awarded the Access to HE Diploma are issued the AVA’s Access to HE Diploma certificate which has a standard format.
-Certa operates a service standard that ensures that all unit transcripts and Diploma certificates are forwarded on to providers within 15 working days of the Awards Board.
+Skills and Education Group Access operates a service standard that ensures that all unit transcripts and Diploma certificates are forwarded on to Providers within 15 working days of the Awards Board.
 Providers commit to return any unclaimed certificates to the AVA.
 All certificates are numbered and kept secure.
+Providers are required to confirm arrangements for secure receipt, storing and onward transmission of student certificates, including unclaimed certificates.

+Students will also receive login details of a Digital Certification Website (DC Web) that will enable them to gain access to their Access to HE Diploma results at any time, and to be able to share them with receiving HEIs or potential employers.

-8. Person authorising development of the Diploma Specification
+8. Person Authorising Development of the Diploma Specification

-I confirm that the Diploma meets QAA’s qualification requirements and will be quality assured in accordance with this Diploma Specification.
-All providers delivering this Diploma and external moderators responsible for quality assuring it will have a copy of this Diploma Specification.
+I confirm that the Diploma meets QAA’s qualification requirements and will be quality-assured in accordance with this Diploma Specification.
+All Providers delivering this Diploma and external moderators responsible for quality-assuring it will have a copy of this Diploma Specification.